I arrive on Air Dolimiti at 11:15 and my Luftansa fl [more]AB 06/06/2018

 With two very long runways and 42.3M passengers in 2016, Munich International Airport is served by a large number of major & minor, regular and low-cost airlines, offering direct and connecting flights to all points of the globe - as well as by seasonal charters to popular vacation destinations.

-Munich Airport has two passenger terminals - T1 & T2 (with new T2 Satellite) and the MAC (Munich Airport Center.
+Munich Airport has two passenger terminals - T1 & T2 (with new T2 Midfield Satellite) and the MAC (Munich Airport Center).
+For Terminal details at this site open ‘Terminal Map’ and scroll down to the text; for ground transportation open ‘Ground Transportation: /Buses & Trains.

-Munich Airport is to get a new runway.
-Also for the future current Plans for Terminal 1 (T1) expansion are
+- Munich Airport is to get a new runway.

 - The core building is to house the central security & passport control, as well as Food & drink & retail outlets.